awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

        --region <region>
    ```

-1. Open the Jupyter notebook on your Amazon SageMaker instance and run the following to verify that it has access to the cluster\.
+1. Open the Jupyter notebook on your SageMaker instance and run the following to verify that it has access to the cluster\.

    ```
    aws eks --region <region> update-kubeconfig --name <cluster-name>